Mobile Multi-View Object Image Search: Related Work

 \section{Related Work}

-Due to the recent developments in mobile devices with cameras, there has been a growing interest in mobile visual search, and research works investigate different aspects of it, such as architectures, power efficiency, speed, and user interaction.
+Due to the recent advances in mobile devices with cameras, there has been a growing interest in mobile visual search.
+Research works investigate different aspects of mobile visual search, such as architectures, power efficiency, speed, and user interaction.
 Chen and Girod~\cite{7} describe a mobile product recognition system where the products are CDs, DVDs and books that have printed labels.
 The system is local feature based, and Compressed Histogram of Gradients (\textit{CHOG}) and Scale-Invariant Feature Transform (\textit{SIFT}) are used as local features.
 Two client-server architectures are implemented and compared in terms of response time: one is sending images, the other one is extracting features on the client and sending the features.
 Sending features took five seconds, sending images took ten seconds to respond.
 This means that over slow connections like 3G it is faster to extract and send features.
+Based on this finding, we preferred the former approach in our implementation (Figure~\ref{fig:MobileSystem}).